adarshbalu/binge_music/README.md

 # Binge Music

-Binge Music is free and Open Source, Cross Platform Application developed using [Flutter](https://github.com/flutter/flutter).

-## About

 Binge Music is a random music player that selects songs randomly from the users device and plays them.

 ## Features :